ekholme/brain/content/FlexCreek Running Notes.md

 ## Link to Github Repo
 [FlexCreek Github Repo](https://github.com/ekholme/flexcreek)

+## 2025-07-21

+We're back after an extended hiatus.
+Today I finished (hopefully) defining the database schema, then I wrote all of the methods for the `userService`.
+I also had Gemini write test cases for the sqlite userService.

+The next step is probably to write out all of the methods for the movementService.
 ## 2025-06-12

 I had a little bit of time to work today, so I defined a `User` type, which I realized I hadn't done yet.
 I also started to define some of the database schema, but I didn't get that far.
 I definitely haven't defined all of the links between the tables yet.